Technopope/Python-GoogleDrive-VideoStream/README.md

 At this stage, you cannot enroll an account with this application or modify user settings.
 You MUST import these from a KODI install.
 I am only supporting alpha testing with users who have used the Google Drive plugin for KODI previously.

-The DBM file contain's the user's settings and enrollment information for Google Drive.
-To import your KODI settings, run:

-python dbm_import.py <dbmfile> <kodi plugin settings.xml>

-such as:

-python dbm_import.py ./gdrive.db /home/durdle/.kodi/userdata/addon_data/plugin.video.gdrive-testing/settings.xml

-To edit any single setting, you can use the KODI plugin to modify the setting or modify the parameter (if you know what you are doing) by running:

-python dbm_setup.py <dbmfile> <key> <value>

-To see a list of all settings:

-python dbm_display.py <dbmfile>